BryanGross21/TTBattleSim/Content/Assets.md

 All use screenshots from the original game

 TTOMusic
-court.mp3 created by the Toontown Team for the Sellbot HQ expansion, all ownership is owned by their respective owners
+all music featured in here created by the Toontown Team for Toontown Online, all ownership is owned by their respective owners

 menuFont.spritefont uses the Courier New font - Courier font created originally by Howard Kettler, Courier and its typeface is under the public domain and appears on the Windows OS